 Some ERP solutions are marketed as being only for small businesses.
 These solutions can be on-premise or web-based; though, web-based is more common for small businesses due to the generally lower upfront cost.
 ERP software for only small businesses is less complex and has limited functionality to cut costs and tailor to the needs of smaller companies.

 Industries like discrete and process manufacturing, distribution, retail, and more use industry-specific ERP solutions to cater to their business’s unique needs.
-For example, manufacturers look for ERP with quality control functionality while construction contractors want project management capabilities.
+For example, small business manufacturers look for ERP with quality control functionality while construction contractors want project management capabilities.
 Examples of industry-specific ERP software that caters to small businesses include Apprise ERP for distributors, JustFoodERP for food manufacturers, and abas ERP for manufacturers.

 Over the course of ownership, expect to invest between $25,000 to $150,000 on an ERP system for your small business.
 The price range varies greatly due to a variety of factors including the number of concurrent users, additional modules, implementation costs, ongoing maintenance, and training.
 Be aware of hidden costs that can make ERP software much more expensive.
 The ERP software vendor you choose should be able to help you choose only the functionalities you need to ensure your solution is cost-effective.